 Lesley joined Watsi on September 13th, 2013.
-Five years ago, Lesley became the 914th member to automatically support a new Watsi patient every month.
-Since then, 4,619 more people have become monthly donors!
-Lesley's most recent donation traveled 3,400 miles to support Genet, a young boy from Ethiopia, to fund hypospadias repair.
+Eight years ago, Lesley joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lesley's most recent donation traveled 3,900 miles to support Mervi, a two-year-old boy from Venezuela, to heal his clubfoot.